taiki-e/semihosting/README.md

 [![github actions](https://img.shields.io/github/actions/workflow/status/taiki-e/semihosting/ci.yml?branch=main&style=flat-square&logo=github)](https://github.com/taiki-e/semihosting/actions)

 <!-- tidy:crate-doc:start -->
-Semihosting for AArch64, ARM, RISC-V, MIPS, and MIPS64.
+Semihosting for AArch64, ARM, RISC-V, MIPS32, and MIPS64.

 This library provides access to semihosting, a mechanism for programs running on the real or virtual (e.g., QEMU) target to communicate with I/O facilities on the host system.
 See the [ARM documentation](https://github.com/ARM-software/abi-aa/blob/HEAD/semihosting/semihosting.rst) for more information on semihosting.